Multilingual Vision-Language Models, A Survey: Vision-Language Models

 \item Visual Commonsense Reasoning \citep{zellers_2019_CVPR} --- considering not only an image but also a list of regions in the image, the model has to answer multiple-choice questions.

-\item Image Captioning \citep{karpathy_2015_CVPR, chen2015microsoftcococaptionsdata} --- can only be tested with encoder-decoder and decoder-only models, computes the image representation and translates it into descriptive text.
+\item Image Captioning \citep{karpathy_2015_CVPR, chen2015microsoftcococaptionsdata} --- can only be tested with encoder-decoder and decoder-only models, computing the image representation and translating it into descriptive text.
 Unlike previous tasks, image captioning is an open-ended generation task, which makes automatic evaluation more difficult.
+The usual evaluation metrics include BLEU \citep{papineni-etal-2002-bleu}, chrF \citep{popovic-2015-chrf}, or CiDER score \citep{vedantam2015cider}.

 \end{itemize}